gcallah/work/chaps/intro.md

 tradition did not disparage work: on the contrary, it asked Christians to trust in work, the work of God.

+## Thomas Aquinas (1225-1274)

+It would be a gross exaggeration to say that the topic of work was a central concern for Aquinas.
+He first discussed it as part of the defense of those religious orders that no longer sustained themselves by manual labor, while his most frequently cited text was a Quodlibet, a question posed to him at a public dispute and not chosen by him for its inherent importance.
+Even though the argument of these early works were further developed in his later theological summaries, their point of departure always remained the same question ("whether it was obligatory for the members of a religious order to do manual work").
+A more overarching "Thomistic theory of work" is thus something to be reconstructed from these scattered references and not a doctrine he laid out in a fully-fledged form.

+The reason why it is nevertheless worth dealing with Aquinas is that many modern authors do the same, mostly in the field of economics.
+Some of them suggest that he was a forerunner of Adam Smith on the division of labor, or even of Marx on the labor theory of value; while others maintain that he promoted a more "humane" economy than ours, making him an avant la lettre critic of capitalism.
+While all these accounts testify to the enduring influence of Aquinas, they are also to some extent mistaken, for his main concern was theological, or rather soteriological (connected to the salvation of the human being), and not strictly speaking social or economic.
+To understand his point, it will thus be necessary to have recourse to the original texts, preceded by a brief overview of their terminology and historical context.

 ## Martin Luther (1483-1546)

 In 1530, in Wittenberg, Luther held a mid-week sermon series (lectio continua) on the Sermon on the Mount,  including